Honda Fit: Japan

-Others

-The fourth-generation Fit was launched in Singapore in January 2021 and in Hong Kong in March 2021 as the Jazz.
-It was also introduced in South Africa in June 2021 as the Fit, replacing the previous Jazz nameplate.
-The vehicle is also sold in some other countries such as New Zealand and Taiwan.
+New Zealand

+The Jazz was launched in New Zealand on 5 May 2021, with three variants at launch: Life, Crosstar and e:HEV Luxe.

+In February 2023, the facelifted Jazz debuted with a few changes to line-up: the Life grade dropped, the Luxe was renamed to Luxe Grade, and a new RS variant.

+Singapore

+The Jazz was launched in Singapore on 29 January 2021, with three variants at launch: Base, Home and Luxe e:HEV.

+In February 2023, the facelifted model debuted in Singapore, along with the introduction of the Crosstar variant.

+South Africa

+The Fit was launched on 25 June 2021 in South Africa, with 4 variants at launch: Comfort, Elegance, Executive and Hybrid (followed at a later date).

+In December 2023, the facelifted model debuted, with the Executive grade discontinued.

+Taiwan

+The fourth generation Fit for Taiwan was announced on 10 September 2021, with sales commenced in December, with two variants at launch: Home and e:HEV.

 Powertrain

 The fourth-generation Fit is offered with a new hybrid powertrain option marketed as the e:HEV, the system uses Honda's dual-motor i-MMD (Intelligent Multi-Mode Drive) hybrid system.
 The system combines a 1.5-litre DOHC i-VTEC four-cylinder petrol engine that on its own makes 98 PS from 5,600 to 6,400 rpm and 127 Nm from 4,500 to 5,000 rpm with two electric motors, with one of them acting as a generator to recharge the lithium-ion battery while the other is an electric propulsion motor capable of spinning at 13,300 rpm to handle low-speed acceleration.
 The engine sends power to the front wheels through a single fixed-gear ratio and a lock-up clutch, which is claimed to provide a smoother transfer of torque during acceleration.
 The setup is claimed to be more compact and refined compared to a planetary eCVT typically found in other hybrid vehicles.
 The system is rated at 109 PS and 253 Nm of torque.

 The conventional petrol engine for the Japanese market is 1.3-litre naturally-aspirated i-VTEC four-cylinder, making 98 PS at 6,000 rpm and 118 Nm of torque at 5,000 rpm.
 It is mated to a CVT and a choice of either front or all-wheel drive.